About Us

 Our Project Director, Dr. LeAnna T. Luney, is a child of the Zion community.
 Her scholarship centralizes Black people’s lived experiences in education, using frameworks of Black feminism and decolonization.
 Dr. Luney works with intersectional ethnographic research methodologies to create and implement equitable policy in educational systems.
 The purpose of her work is to support students, families, and communities in re-creating and implementing equitable policy and programming in education systems.

 Dr. Luney earned a Ph.D. in Comparative Ethnic Studies, with a specialization in Africana Studies, and Certificate in College Teaching from the University of Colorado Boulder in 2021; a M.A. in Pan-African Studies from the University of Louisville in 2018; and a B.A. in African and African American Studies, and Psychology from Berea College in 2016.
 In 2021, Dr. Luney trained a Lyman T. Johnson Postdoctoral Fellow at the University of Kentucky in the College of Education where she worked with the Education and Civil Rights Initiative.
-She is currently an assistant professor of African and African American Studies at Berea College.
+She is currently an assistant professor of African American Studies at Berea College.

 Research Associate, FREEdom Summer 2025